- Daniel Thomas

 - Beaupre 474D

 - Ph.D.
 California Institute of Technology

 The identification and characterization of intermediate species are essential for understanding chemical processes ranging from homogeneous catalysis to protein folding.
 However, experimental investigation of these often short-lived and unstable states is hindered by the complexity of the reaction matrix and insufficient temporal or spectral resolution.
 To augment direct examination in the condensed phase, characteristic molecules and clusters can be transferred to vacuum and studied in isolation.
 Under these conditions, the structure, properties, and chemical reactivity of the selected system can be studied in detail and compared to predictions from electronic structure methods.

-We are applying this experimental methodology in three research areas.
-First, we are interested in reactions between dissolved ions and gas-phase molecules occurring at occurring at the liquid/vapor interface, which have been invoked as important processes in atmospheric chemistry.
+We are applying this experimental methodology in three research areas (see Figure 2).
+First, we are interested in reactions between dissolved ions and gas-phase molecules occurring at the liquid/vapor interface, which have been invoked as important processes in atmospheric chemistry.
 Second, we are studying the thermochemistry associated with conformer interconversion in biomolecular ions, providing benchmarks essential for improving models of biomolecule folding.
 Finally, we are investigating putative intermediates in catalysis, especially those involved in catalytic hydrogenation and carbon dioxide reduction, which could reduce fossil fuel dependence and offer a potential hydrogen storage medium.